stakater/mto-docs/content/cli/kubectl-plugin.md

 # kubectl plugin

-A kubectl plugin that provides tenant-scoped access to cluster resources managed by Multi Tenant Operator.
+A kubectl plugin that provides tenant-scoped access to cluster resources managed by Multi-Tenant Operator.

 ## Overview